Edge Dynamics in Iron-Cluster Catalyzed Growth of Single-Walled Carbon Nanotubes Revealed by Molecular Dynamics Simulations based on a Neural Network Potential: Results and discussion

-For MD simulation to obtain the Lindemann index, the initial structures were prepared by melting Fe nanoparticles at 2000 K and then annealing them to 0 K at 1 K/ps.
-The annealed structures of Fe$_{200}$, Fe$_{600}$ and Fe$_{2000}$ are shown in Figure \ref{fig:linde}a-c.
+where $a$, $b$, $c$, $d$, $e$, $s$, $v$, and $w$ are fitting parameters.
+The melting point was determined as $T_{m}=w$ where the inflection point of the fitted hyperbolic curve is located (see Figure S4, Supporting Information).
+For MD simulation to obtain the Lindemann index, the initial structures were prepared by melting Fe nanoparticles at 2000 K and then annealing them to 0 K at 1 K/ps using the NNP.
+The annealed structures of Fe$_{200}$, Fe$_{600}$ and Fe$_{2000}$ are shown in Figures \ref{fig:linde}a-c.
 The stable phase of Fe nanoparticles changed depending on the size.
-For large nanoparticles (N$>$700), bcc structure was the stable phase as well as bulk Fe.
-However, for medium size nanoparticles (300$<$N$<$700), icosahedral fcc (Ih) structure was stable.
-For smaller nanoparticles (N$<$300), any regular structures were not observed.
-This phase transition from bcc to Ih by size, which was considered to be due to surface effect, is consistent with high-resolution transmission electron microscopy (HRTEM) observation of Ih Fe nanoparticles\cite{doi:10.1021/nl8037294}.
-Starting from the annealed structure, MD simulations were performed for 2 ns at constant temperature $T$ and then the Lindemann index was obtained as the average over the latter half 1 ns of MD simulations.
-According to Gibbs-Thomson equation, the decrease in the melting point is inversely proportional to the diameter.
-As shown in Figure \ref{fig:linde}b, for large nanoparticles of bcc Fe, the melting point followed the equation.
+For large nanoparticles ($N>$700), the bcc structure was the stable phase as well as bulk Fe.
+However, for medium-size nanoparticles (300$<N<$700), icosahedral (Ih) was found stable.
+No regular structures were not observed for smaller nanoparticles ($N<$300) as not all possible magic number structures were used as a starting point in this first approach.
+This phase transition from bcc to Ih by size, which was considered to be due to surface effect, is consistent with high-resolution transmission electron microscopy observation of Ih Fe nanoparticles\cite{doi:10.1021/nl8037294}.
+Starting from the annealed structures, MD simulations were performed for 2 ns at constant temperature $T$ and the Lindemann index was then obtained as the average over the latter half 1 ns of MD simulations.
+According to the Gibbs-Thomson equation, the decrease in the melting point is inversely proportional to the diameter.
+As shown in Figure \ref{fig:linde}d, the melting point followed the equation for large nanoparticles of bcc Fe.
 However, the melting point discontinuously changed by 300 K between Fe$_{600}$ and Fe$_{800}$.
 This discontinuity of the melting point corresponded to the phase transition from bcc to Ih.

-The melting points of Fe$_{120}$C$_{n}$ were also calculated as shown in Figure \ref{fig:linde}c.
+In addition, the melting points of Fe$_{120}$C$_{n}$ were calculated, as shown in Figure \ref{fig:linde}e.
 The melting point decreased from 814 K to 740 K with $\sim$2.5 \% carbon content, while it increased with more carbon content.
-The observed V-shape diagram is consistent with the phase diagram of bulk Fe-C\cite{2phase} and previous theoretical studies\cite{doi:10.1116/1.1752895,PhysRevB.75.205426}.
+The observed V-shape diagram is consistent with the phase diagram of bulk Fe-C\cite{2phase} and previous computational studies\cite{doi:10.1116/1.1752895,PhysRevB.75.205426}.
+The following simulations of SWCNT growth are performed under conditions where the Fe catalysts are fully liquid.